shbabylo/azure-docs/articles/security/fundamentals/feature-availability.md

 <sup><a name="footnote2" /></a>2</sup> Vulnerability scans of container registries on Azure Gov can only be performed with the scan on push feature.

-<sup><a name="footnote3" /></a>3</sup> Requires Azure Defender for container registries.
+<sup><a name="footnote3" /></a>3</sup> Requires Microsoft Defender for container registries.

 <sup><a name="footnote4" /></a>4</sup> Partially GA: Support for Azure Arc-enabled clusters is in public preview and not available on Azure Government.

-<sup><a name="footnote5" /></a>5</sup> Requires Azure Defender for Kubernetes.
+<sup><a name="footnote5" /></a>5</sup> Requires Microsoft Defender for Kubernetes.

 <sup><a name="footnote6" /></a>6</sup> Partially GA: Some of the threat protection alerts from Azure Defender for Storage are in public preview.

-<sup><a name="footnote7" /></a>7</sup> These features all require [Azure Defender for servers](../../security-center/defender-for-servers-introduction.md).
+<sup><a name="footnote7" /></a>7</sup> These features all require [Microsoft Defender for servers](../../security-center/defender-for-servers-introduction.md).

 <sup><a name="footnote8" /></a>8</sup> There may be differences in the standards offered per cloud type.

-## Azure Sentinel
+## Microsoft Sentinel

-Microsoft Azure Sentinel is a scalable, cloud-native, security information event management (SIEM), and security orchestration automated response (SOAR) solution.
+Microsoft Sentinel is a scalable, cloud-native, security information event management (SIEM), and security orchestration automated response (SOAR) solution.
 Azure Sentinel delivers intelligent security analytics and threat intelligence across the enterprise, providing a single solution for alert detection, threat visibility, proactive hunting, and threat response.

-For more information, see the [Azure Sentinel product documentation](../../sentinel/overview.md).
+For more information, see the [Microsoft Sentinel product documentation](../../sentinel/overview.md).

-The following tables display the current Azure Sentinel feature availability in Azure and Azure Government.
+The following tables display the current Microsoft Sentinel feature availability in Azure and Azure Government.

 | Feature | Azure | Azure Government  |